wallpants/napoleon.nvim/README.md

       -- as the first message of the conversation initial_message = {
         role = "system",
+        message = {
-        message = "You're an assistant embedded in a code editor."
+          "You're an assistant embedded in a code editor.", "Format codeblocks properly and specify the language."
+        }
       }
    },
    config = function(_, opts)
       local napoleon = require("napoleon")